sladem-tox/PK_calcs/README.md

 ----

 ## Non-linear Pharmacokinetics - Initial Zero Order followed by First Order Elimination
-This last curve shows what happens when the elimination pathway is saturated initially and then, when to plasma concentration sinks low enough, the elimination returns to first order and starts to slow down.
+This curve shows what happens when the elimination pathway is saturated initially and then, when to plasma concentration sinks low enough, the elimination returns to first order and starts to slow down.
 Notice that the curve is linear and then exponential at the end.
 So the elimination rate is constant at the begining, irrespective of plasma concentration.
 Then, in the last part of the curve, the elimination rate is proportional to plasma concentration.
 For simplicity we start with the drug at some concentration at time=0 but if we were considering an oral dose the situation would be far more complicated!

 ![Zero Order Elimination with First Order Terminal Elimination](docs/assets/img/NonLinearPK.png)